Local Birding Areas

-Distances are from the Lodge
+Distances are from Kingfisher Park Birdwatchers Lodge

 The descriptions will give you an idea of what type of species you might expect to see at the locations and any special requirement to visit.
 More information will be available upon your arrival.